My Comic Shop Country

 A true D.I.Y. project, first-time filmmaker Anthony Desiato handled virtually all aspects of production while attending law school and working at Alternate Realities.

 The completed film has screened at festivals across the country and garnered press in multiple media outlets, including The New York Times.
 It is available to rent or buy on Vimeo.

 “Unique and heartwarming… Fun, funny and informative.”

+3:

+A true D.I.Y. project, first-time filmmaker Anthony Desiato handled virtually all aspects of production while attending law school and working at Alternate Realities.

+The completed film has screened at festivals across the country and garnered press in multiple media outlets, including The New York Times.
+Watch the full movie for FREE below!

+“Unique and heartwarming… Fun, funny and informative.”